marcode95/phaser-game/README.md

 ## About <a name = "about"></a>
-This project was a task by Microverse Inc. to build a to-do-list inluding a simple form for adding to-do's and projects, categorizing them and editing descriptions.
+This project was a task by Microverse Inc. to build a platformer game using Javascript's Phaser framework.

 ## 🔧 Built with<a name = "with"></a>